 Include the following information in your application:

 - Rate option.
-Choose EV-A or another residential rate to charge your EV.
+Choose EV2-A or another residential rate to charge your EV.

 - Charging level.
 Tell PG&E whether you want to use a Level 1 or Level 2 charging station.